HridaySarder/event-management/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: - A: `['🍕', '🍫', '🥑', '🍔']`
+#### Answer: A: `['🍕', '🍫', '🥑', '🍔']`

-<i>Write your explanation here</i>
-The code creates an array food with food emoji elements and an object info with a property favoriteFood initially set to the first element of the food array.
+<i>The code creates an array food with food emoji elements and an object info with a property favoriteFood initially set to the first element of the food array.
 Later, it reassigns info.favoriteFood to a different emoji, "🍝."
 However, this reassignment doesn't affect the original food array, which remains unchanged.
-The code logs the original food array, resulting in ["🍕", "🍫", "🥑", "🍔"] being printed to the console.
+The code logs the original food array, resulting in ["🍕", "🍫", "🥑", "🍔"] being printed to the console.</i>

 </p>
 </details>